jasonmacduffie/isles-of-maga/calendar.md

 Each sign has a unique quality (game mechanics not worked out yet):

-- The Ram is courageous, giving
+- The Ram is daring, allowing those born under it to attack earlier in a fight.
 - The Bull is stoic, allowing those born under it to resist fear.
 - The Magician is sophisticated, allowing those born under it to learn more spells.
 - The Crab is adaptable, allowing those born under it to escape more easily.